| |

 • Pumpkin Pie Spice – Use as much as you like for that pumpkin spice taste.

-All six ingredients needed for these pumpkin spice lattes.
+The labeled ingredients for pumpkin spice lattes.

 How to make Homemade Pumpkin Spice Lattes:

-1. Make the coffee.
+Make the coffee.
 I use an espresso machine and make a double shot.
 You can also make strong coffee in any machine or pot.

-3. Heat up lattes.
-Heat up the latte mixture and whisk as you go.
-I recommend cooking it over medium heat to avoid boiling, and whisk often to get everything well combined.
+Heat up lattes.
+Pour the latte mixture into a pan and place over medium heat.
+I recommend cooking it over medium heat to avoid boiling and whisk while it heats up.

 • I prefer to use espresso in these lattes, but if you don’t have one, just brew some extra strong coffee.
 You can also use cold brew since that’s usually a stronger coffee.

 • Instead of 2% milk, use another version.
-I don’t recommend skim milk (ever) but you could use 1%, whole milk, a mixture of milk and cream, almond milk, or anything you prefer, especially if you have an allergy.
+I don’t recommend skim milk (ever) but you could use 1%, whole milk, a mixture of milk and cream, or anything you prefer, especially if you have an allergy.

 • You can definitely use cane sugar instead of the pure maple syrup, or another liquid sweetener if you have a good substitute.